BPPV - Becoming a Rock Star at Treating the Lateral Canal

-This 60-minute webinar is appropriate for all physical therapists and any health care practitioner who works with people dealing with dizziness, unsteadiness, concussion, or any head trauma.
+This 60-minute online course is appropriate for all physical therapists and any health care practitioner who works with people dealing with dizziness, unsteadiness, concussion, or any head trauma.

-A flow chart for treating BPPV will be available to all webinar participants.
+A flow chart for treating BPPV will be available to all course participants.

 BScPT, CWCE, CredMDT

 Kregg has been a registered physical therapist since 1995.
 Over the years his caseload has shifted from solely orthopedic to a mix of orthopedic and vestibular.
 With this background he has also established a reputation for treating concussion, having treated athletes in the NFL, CFL, college ranks, WHL, high school athletes, and the weekend warrior.